-- The list below includes 11 free or cheap things to do in or near Carleton Place, Ontario, including 19 different types of inexpensive activities like Movie Theaters, History Museums, Other Landmarks and Historic Sites.
+- The list below includes 10 free or cheap things to do in or near Carleton Place, Ontario, including 18 different types of inexpensive activities like History Museums, Other Landmarks, Historic Sites and Pubs.

 - From Carleton Place Town Hall to Carleton Place and Beckwith Heritage Museum, there are a variety of budget-friendly attractions in Carleton Place and in nearby cities within 25 miles like Almonte, Arnprior and Lanark.